Virtinandu/21/README.md

-To Open This Project click on the below link: https://virtinandu.github.io/21/
+To Open This Project, click on the link: https://virtinandu.github.io/21/
 password: 1013